ScooloV/bbpedia/docs/core_rules/rules_and_regulations.md

 Players may have an AG or PA of 1+.
 It might seem that such players cannot fail when testing against these characteristics, but that is, unfortunately, not the case!
 Remember that when  testing against a player's AG or PA, any roll of a natural 1 is a fail.
 In addition, there will often be modifiers to apply.

-*For example, a player with an AG of 1+ may findd themselves subjectto a -2 modifier, in which case you would need to roll a 3 or higher to passan Agility test, because should you roll a 2 and apply a -2 modifier theresult would be 0, which is lower than 1.*
+*For example, a player with an AG of 1+ may find themselves subject to a -2 modifier, in which case you would need to roll a 3 or higher to pass an Agility test, because should you roll a 2 and apply a -2 modifier the result would be 0, which is lower than 1.*

 ## Drafting a Blood Bowl Team

 Before an aspiring coach can lead their team to glory, the first thing they need is a team to lead!
 The fundamentals of team creation remain unchanged whether a team is being created for league or exhibition play.
-The rules that follow explain how to construct a team of players and Sideline Stafff, ready to take to the gridiron and seek eternal glory (or ignominy)!
+The rules that follow explain how to construct a team of players and Sideline Staff, ready to take to the gridiron and seek eternal glory (or ignominy)!

 ### TEAM ROSTERS